TL-X-org/TL-V_Projects/README.md

     - [MYTH Workshop](https://github.com/stevehoover/RISC-V_MYTH_Workshop): A workshop offered by Redwood EDA and VLSI System Design.
 The repo indexes a few [CPU cores developed by students of the workshop](https://github.com/stevehoover/RISC-V_MYTH_Workshop/blob/master/student_projects.md) which serve as a good reference for RISC-V using TL-Verilog.
     - [WARP-V](https://github.com/stevehoover/warp-v): A CPU core generator that makes heavy use of M4 macro preprocessing and the flexibility of TL-Verilog to support different ISAs, pipeline depths, etc.
   - [TL-Verilog FLow Library](https://github.com/stevehoover/tlv_flow_lib): A library of building-block components in TLV/M4 utilizing transaction flow (`$ANY`) to enable microarchitectures to be constructed quickly and easily.
-  - [https://github.com/stevehoover/makerchip_examples](https://github.com/stevehoover/makerchip_examples): In addition to those examples that can be found inside the Makerchip IDE, these are a few more examples of TL-Verilog logic for Makerchip.
+  - [Makerchip Examples](https://github.com/stevehoover/makerchip_examples): In addition to those examples that can be found inside the Makerchip IDE, these are a few more examples of TL-Verilog logic for Makerchip.

 # TL-Verilog-Related Project Ideas